ttkorhonen/e3pages/docs/kb/training/workbook/12_conda_environment.md

 ## Cookiecutter

 [Cookiecutter](https://cookiecutter.readthedocs.io) creates projects from templates.
-It's used to easily create new E3 modules, recipes or IOCs for development.
-It's not required to run E3.
+It's used to easily create new e3 modules, recipes or IOCs for development.
+It's not required to run e3.

-### Cookiecutter Installation
+### Cookiecutter installation

 [Cookiecutter] is a Python tool.
 It can be installed with `pip`.
 Note that you should **never run** `sudo pip install`.
 This can override system packages.